worldamazing/plan/docs/overview.md

 - **Sustainability & innovation.** Investing in clean energy, automation, and global well-being.

 In the GP, your one-time contribution **covers you for life.**

+### The Mechanics of Abundance: How $25,000 Covers a Lifetime
+Skeptics may ask how a modest one-time contribution can fund a lifetime of high-quality services.
+The answer lies in the fundamental difference between the GP economy and the old world.

+In the current economy, the cost of living is approximately **20% materials** and **80% labor, profit, insurance, and administrative waste.**

+In the GP, **we remove the 80%.**
+*   **Your Money (The Core Fund):** This is used strictly for **Hard Costs**—acquiring the land, raw materials (steel, glass, technology), and specialized imports that we cannot yet produce ourselves.
+*   **Your Contribution (The 2-Day Workweek):** This covers the **Service Costs**.
+We do not pay doctors, builders, or teachers from the Core Fund; we provide these services to each other as our shared contribution.

+Because the Core Fund is never drained by salaries or profit margins, its purchasing power is multiplied.
+Your $25,000 buys the raw materials of a civilization; your labor breathes life into it.

 ### The Bottom Line
 The GP **eliminates inefficiencies, pools resources globally, and ensures that every dollar builds a world where no one is left behind.**